GameBoyCymru/gps-ml-activity-prediction/README.md

 ## Overview

-This project aims to predict the type of activity (e.g., Walking, Jogging, Commuting) based on GPS data contained in `.tsv` files.
-The project utilizes three machine learning algorithms and a neural network to perform the predictions.
-The machine learning algorithms used are:
+The project aims to predict activities based on GPS data using machine learning algorithms and neural networks.
+The dataset contains GPS data for three activities: `Commuting`, `Jogging`, and `Walking`.
+The data is preprocessed to extract relevant features such as speed variance, average speed, distance, acceleration, jerk, and bearing change.
+The project includes the following models:

-1. Random Forest Classifier
+- Random Forest Classifier
-2. Support Vector Machine (SVM)
+- Support Vector Machine
-3. Gradient Boosting Classifier
+- Gradient Boosting Classifier

-Additionally, GridSearch and CrossValidation techniques are applied to each of these algorithms to optimize their performance.
-A Long Short-Term Memory (LSTM) neural network is also implemented for activity prediction.
-For all algorithms, the accuracy is printed to the console, alongside the activity the algorithm has predicted for the file.
-Optionally, Tabulate can be used to also display the prediction on a row by row basis all Machine Learning models.
+- Convolutional Neural Network
+- Recurrent Neural Network

 ## Project Structure